 MSW & JD Dual Degree

-For two GSSW students, social work and law provide a strong foundation for systems change
+For GSSW alumna, social work and law provide a strong foundation for systems change

-For University of Denver Graduate School of Social Work (GSSW) students Phoebe Blessing and Mary Kelly, field education internships have given them a chance to see how their social work and law dual degrees will pay off down the road.
+For University of Denver Graduate School of Social Work (GSSW) alumna Phoebe Blessing MSW '20, JD '21, field education internships provided a chance to see how a social work and law dual degree would pay off down the road.

-In the ACLU role, she’s worn both social work and legal hats.
+In the ACLU role, she wore both social work and legal hats.

-“I spent the first few months doing legal research and drafting language for the bill; then as we were trying to get it introduced, get votes and a hearing, I was reaching out to individuals who have heartbreaking stories and explaining to them how this bill would have helped them,” says Blessing, MSW ’20/JD ’21.
+“I spent the first few months doing legal research and drafting language for the bill; then as we were trying to get it introduced, get votes and a hearing, I was reaching out to individuals who have heartbreaking stories and explaining to them how this bill would have helped them,” says Blessing.
 “I realized how critical social work education is for recognizing the human impact, being able to communicate that and build community around policy.”

 Associate Professor Jennifer Greenfield taught Blessing in her Policy Analysis course.